iqbal-lab-org/make_prg/README.md

 A tool to create and update PRGs for input to [Pandora][pandora] and [Gramtools][gramtools] from a set of Multiple Sequence Alignments.

+# Support

+We fully support `make_prg` on `linux`.
+No guarantees are made for other operating systems.

 [TOC]: #

 ## Table of Contents